-As at December 31, 2022, Propel has facilitated over 974,000 personal, unsecured loans and Lines of Credit through its platform, with over \$1 billion being advanced to over 627,000 unique customers.
-In Fiscal 2022, revenue, operating income and net income were \$226.9 million, \$33.9 million and \$15.1 million, respectively compared to \$129.6 million, \$19.1 million and \$6.6 million respectively in 2021.
+As at December 31, 2023, since inception, Propel has facilitated over 1.1 million personal, unsecured loans and Lines of Credit through its platform, with over \$1.46 billion being advanced to over 665,000 unique customers.
+In Fiscal 2023, revenue, Adjusted EBITDA1 and net income were \$316.5 million, \$76.3 million and \$27.8 million, respectively compared to \$226.9 million, \$40.8 million and \$15.1 million respectively in Fiscal 2022.
 See "Selected Consolidated Financial Information" section below.
-For Fiscal 2022, year-over-year growth in revenue was 75% and year-over-year growth in Adjusted EBITDA was 61%.
-Our revenue growth accelerated significantly in Fiscal 2022 due in large part to (i) the growth and expansion of the Bank Programs under the CreditFresh brand; (ii) facilitating the expansion of Bank Programs into additional states over fiscal year 2021; (iii) stronger consumer demand for credit; (iv) the expansion of originations through growth with key marketing partners and channels; (v) the expansion of variable pricing and graduation capabilities; and (vi) at a macro level, the continuing industry-wide transition from brick-and-mortar to online lending, and tightening across the credit supply chain, which has increased application volume and quality across Propel's platform.
+For Fiscal 2023, year-over-year growth in revenue was 40% and year-over-year growth in Adjusted EBITDA1 was 87%.
+Our revenue grew significantly in Fiscal 2023 due in large part to (i) the growth in new customer originations; (ii) the expansion of variable pricing and graduation capabilities; (iii) the growth of the Bank Programs; (iv) the expansion of originations through growth into Canada and with key marketing partners and channels; and (v) at a macro level, strong consumer demand for credit driven by the continuing industry-wide transition from brick-and-mortar to online lending, and tightening across the credit supply chain, which has increased application volume and quality across Propel's platform.
 See "Business of Propel - Marketing and Sales".